Table of Contents

 If you have a $100 a month product, people will sign up, buy it and you

-might never talk to them.
+.
 Your support may well be simply live chat support,

 a few emails and sometimes a demo or webinar.